SchoolOfCode/w11d1_deployment-frontend-45-leo-hassan/README.md

 Practice taking turns to explain the answers to these questions:
  - What is Netlify?
+ -  Netify is a platform used to deploy appliication webapplcations used by developers to deploys serverless or without the backend.
+ -
  - What problems does Netlify solve?
+ - it increased productivity in terms of deployment phase  multiplies productivity Netlify enables a 10x faster path to much more performant, secure, and scalable

- - When would you use it?
+ - When would you use it? serverless applications static pages.

  - When would you not use it?
  - What are some alternatives/competitors to Netlify?
 (Just to know what else is out there.)